 Veil – A hair accessory for the bride and comes in various lengths and styles.

 Walk-Through – An inspection of the venue before the wedding.
 There are two types of venue walk-throughs.
 The first walk-through occurs when you first visit the venue.
 The second and final walk-through occurs just before the wedding.
 For the second walk-through, you and your wedding planner will do the walk-through together and take note of any necessary changes are fixing that need to happen before the wedding.

 Welcome Bag – Primarily for out-of-town guests and consists of the basic wedding day essentials, weekend itinerary, snacks, and thank you card.
 It can be simple or complex.

-Wedding Planner – An individual or team that specialized in planning weddings from start to finish.
+Wedding Planner – An individual or team that specializes in planning weddings from start to finish.